mouryabs/mouryabs.github.io/index.md

 ## Work Experience

+### Cerebras Systems

+Senior Machine Learning Engineer (Jun 2024 - Present)

+- Develop and integrate SoTA text and speech into Sambanova ModelZoo
+- Model Delivery and verification
 ---

 ### Cerebras Systems

-Member of Technical Staff (Jan 2021 - Present)
+Member of Technical Staff (Jan 2021 - Jun 2024)

 - Build, and integrate end to end lifecycles of large scale deep learning models on the Cerebras learning accelerator
-- Train, evaluate, and debug complex language deep learning models such as BERT, GPT2, T5, and Transformers
+- Train, evaluate, and debug complex language deep learning models such as GPT3, LLama, BERT etc
-- Build software to improve the rate of experimentation, and allows debugging of various deep learning models
+- Build software to improve the rate of experimentation,debuggability of various deep learning models
 - Identify and evaluate patterns, and solutions to improve performance, maintainability, and elegance of machine learning models
-- Experiment and prototype findings from cutting edge research on the Cerebras machine learning accelerator Collaborate with research scientists,      performance engineers, and kernel engineers to debug complex problems
+- Experiment and prototype findings from cutting edge research on the Cerebras machine learning accelerator, collaborate with research scientists, performance engineers, and kernel engineers to debug complex problems

 ---